clas12brescia/LTCCefficiency/classes_description.md

 * Missing mass between 0.88 and 1 GeV;
 * Missing mass < Missing energy.

+The first one is commented in the present version of the code and implemented in the `makeHistos.cxx` macro.

 ```c++
 class Filtered_Loop_Cutoffs {
   const double MM_min = 0.88;